-Factbox - Reviews for films in main competition at Cannes 2013
+FACTBOX - Reviews for films in main competition at Cannes 2013

 - MICHAEL KOHLHASS by Arnaud des Pallieres, France

 Stars: Mads Mikkelsen, Melusine Mayance, Delphine Chuillot.
 Ali Mosaffa.
-Synopsis: A period revenge drama which centres on a horse dealer in 16th century France.
+Synopsis: A period revenge drama which centers on a horse dealer in 16th century France.

 - ONLY LOVERS LEFT ALIVE by Jim Jarmusch, USA